cesmec/slimevr-wrangler/README.md

 [![Discord Server](https://img.shields.io/discord/817184208525983775?color=7389D8&label=Discord%20&logo=discord&logoColor=FFFFFF)](https://discord.gg/slimevr)
 </div>

-Use Joy-Con's as SlimeVR trackers, enabling you to make a full body system with your existing devices.
+Use Joy-Con's and Wii remotes as SlimeVR trackers, enabling you to make a full body system with your existing devices.
 Combine with DIY SlimeVR trackers, or phones using owoTrack.

 ![Screenshot of the app running and tracking a single Joy-Con](screenshot.png)